chingu-voyages/v46-tier1-team-01/README.md

 From the repository:
 1. Clone this project locally
 1. Open `index.html` using your browser
-1. Check out the wen page's functionality
+1. Check out the web page's functionality

 ## Dependencies